NMAT 2020: New paper PatternAnisha Mukhija

 NMAT new Exam Pattern 2020:

 The NMIMS Management Aptitude Test (NMAT) by GMAC is the entrance exam for Narsee Monjee Institute of Management Studies.
 The main campus of NMIMS is in Mumbai.
 Other campuses of NMIMS providing a Master’s degree in Management are NMIMS Bengaluru campus, Hyderabad campus, Indore campus, and Navi Mumbai campus.
 SVKM’s NMIMS is a leader in management education.
 Its vision is to be an internationally recognized business school of academic and research excellence.
 The goal is to develop socially responsible managers with a global perspective.
-We will discuss in detail about the NMAT exam pattern in this post.
+We will discuss in detail about the new exam pattern for NMAT exam prescribed by GMAC in this post.

 The NMAT exam, some say, is very tough to crack.
 To ace an exam, one must know exactly what is the NMAT exam pattern.
 The NMIMS exam is two hours long.
 It is a computer-based exam.
 It is split into 3 sections, namely: